School Programme 2020/2021

 Since HPV vaccine was licensed in 2006 research has been conducted all over the world that demonstrates that the vaccine is safe and prevents cancer.
 The evidence has been steadily growing since 2006 and now an enormous bank of research exists which proves the safety and effectiveness of this vaccine.
 This heat map shows the countries which have conducted most research on HPV vaccine however, studies have been conducted worldwide which confirm that HPV vaccination is the right way to protect girls from cervical cancer.

-Gardasil®/Gardasil9® is currently used in 84 government funded HPV immunisation programmes worldwide including the UK, US, Canada, Australia and New Zealand to protect girls from cervical cancer.
+Gardasil®/Gardasil9® is currently used in over 100 government funded HPV immunisation programmes worldwide including the UK, US, Canada, Australia and New Zealand to protect girls from cervical cancer.

-More than 20 countries including Italy, Norway, Australia and New Zealand give HPV vaccine to boys and girls.
-The UK will also begin their programme for boys in September 2019.
+More than 20 countries including Italy, UK, Norway, Australia and New Zealand give HPV vaccine to boys and girls.

 Click here to read more about the research.